H3llKa1ser/IT-and-Security-101/Cryptography/Attacks on Cryptography.md

 ### 4) Chosen Ciphertext: An attacker can see whatever they want in plaintext or ciphertext.
 They have compromised a workstation.
 Sometimes called a lunchtime or midnight attack.

 ### 5) Meet In The Middle: These attacks are targeted towards algorithms like 3DES where there are multiple keys.
 An attacker tries to learn what each key does individually.

+### 6) Differential Cryptanalysis: Also called a side channel attack.
+This attack uses the study of how differences in an input can affect the resultant difference at the output

+### 7) Linear cryptanalysis: A known plaintext attack that uses liner approximations to describe the behavior of the block cipher

+### 8) Algebraic attack: Exploits vulnerabilities within the intrinsic algebraic structure of mathematical functions